Neohesperidin dihydrochalcone: Profile

 NHDC in pure form is found as a white substance not unlike powdered sugar.
 It has an intense sweet taste because it stimulates the sweet receptor TAS1R2+TAS1R3 in humans, although this is species-dependent, as the equivalent receptor in rats does not respond to the molecule.

-It is roughly 1500-1800 times sweeter than sugar at threshold concentrations; around 340 times sweeter than sugar.
+It is roughly 1500–1800 times sweeter than sugar at threshold concentrations; around 340 times sweeter than sugar.
 Its potency is naturally affected by such factors as the application in which it is used, and the pH of the product.

 Like other highly sweet glycosides, such as glycyrrhizin and those found in stevia, NHDC's sweet taste has a slower onset than sugar's and lingers in the mouth for some time.

 Unlike aspartame, NHDC is stable to elevated temperatures and to acidic or basic conditions, and so can be used in applications that require a long shelf life.
 NHDC itself can stay foodsafe for up to five years when stored in optimal conditions.

 The product is well known for having a strong synergistic effect when used in conjunction with other artificial sweeteners such as aspartame, saccharin, acesulfame potassium, and cyclamate, as well as sugar alcohols such as xylitol.
 NHDC usage boosts the effects of these sweeteners at lower concentrations than would otherwise be required; smaller amounts of other sweeteners are needed.
 This provides a cost benefit.

 Approval and safety

 NHDC is approved in the European Union as sweetener (E-959) since 1994, as well as flavouring (FL-16.061).
-It is also listed as a Generally Recognized as Safe flavour enhancer by the Flavour and Extract Manufacturers' Association.
+It is also listed as a generally recognized as safe (GRAS) flavour enhancer by the Flavor and Extract Manufacturers Association.